How Is Eaton's Stock Performance Compared to Other Power Infrastructure and Management Stocks?

 About ETN

 Eaton Corporation plc is an intelligent power management company.
-Its Electrical Americas segment consists of electrical components, industrial components, power distribution and assemblies, residential products, single phase power quality and connectivity, wiring devices and others.
+Its Electrical Americas segment consists of electrical components, industrial components, power distribution and assemblies, residential products, circuit protection, utility power distribution, wiring devices and others.
 The Electrical Global segment consists of electrical components, industrial components, power distribution and assemblies, single phase and three phase power quality, and services.
 The Aerospace segment is a global supplier of aerospace fuel, hydraulics, and pneumatic systems for commercial and military use and filtration systems for industrial applications.
-The Vehicle segment designs, manufactures, markets, and supplies of drivetrain, powertrain systems and critical components.
+The Vehicle segment designs, manufactures, markets, and supplies drivetrain, powertrain systems and critical components.
 The eMobility segment designs, manufactures, markets, and supplies mechanical, electrical, and electronic components and systems.
 The Company is also engaged in providing thermal monitoring for critical electrical equipment.

 About the author